 3. Educate your developers on best coding practices, tools, and frameworks

 Organizing training sessions for your development team can help foster a culture of security awareness.
-These sessions should cover areas such as secure coding practices, cybersecurity, potential risks, and the available security frameworks.
+These sessions should cover areas such as secure coding techniques, coding best practices, cyber security, potential risks, and the available security frameworks.

 4. Conduct an architectural risk analysis at the beginning

 Conducting an architectural risk analysis to identify flaws and determine risks that might occur due to those flaws should be done early on in the SDLC process, before coding your application.
-You should also take advantage of threat modeling to detect and manage threats.
+You should also take advantage of threat modeling to detect and manage threats in a timely manner.

 5. Tackle the big problems first

 Instead of addressing every vulnerability identified, it is important to prioritize the risks based on your business needs and to concentrate on the most serious threats and feasible remedies.
-A triage approach—find, prioritize, and fix—can help you to focus on avoiding security risks from entering production and triaging and addressing existing vulnerabilities over time.
+A triage approach—find, prioritize, and fix—can help you focus on avoiding security risks from existing vulnerabilities entering production environments and triaging and addressing compromised software over time.

 6. Secure planning and building for test cases